Token-family/TokenFD/README.md

 <details><summary>TokenVL</summary>
 <h2 style="color: #4CAF50;">TokenVL </h2>

-we employ the TokenOCR as the visual foundation model and further develop an MLLM, named TokenVL, tailored for document understanding.
+we employ the TokenFD as the visual foundation model and further develop an MLLM, named TokenVL, tailored for document understanding.
 Following the previous training paradigm, TokenVL also includes two stages:

 **Stage 1: LLM-guided Token Alignment Training for text parsing tasks.**